Dorado Cua Lodge - Argentina

 Golden dorado are considered one of the best fighting freshwater fish on the planet.
 They’re aggressive with a ferocious strike, long, hard runs, high jumps, and fighting stamina.

-Artificial lures or fly fishing.
-Catch-and-release only.
-Anglers average between 15 to 20 strikes a day with the opportunity of catching ten dorado a day.
-Several different locations are fished: the Parana River' tributaries, the Estero Isoro’ and the Rio Corrientes.
-This area is very good fishing - with clear waters year round.
-It’s an incredible fishery for dorado, dogfish, and giant piranha.
-Fishing is only a short boat ride from the Lodge.
+The Lodge fishes several locations—the Paraná River' tributaries, the Estero Isoro’ and the Rio Corrientes.
+This area is very good fishing - with clear waters year-round.
+An incredible fishery for golden dorado, dogfish, and giant piranha is only a short boat ride from the Lodge.
 The Lodge hosts eight anglers per week.

 About Dorado Cua Lodge

-The lodge sits in front of the islands and streams of the vast marshland formed by the Parana and Isoro rivers and is less than 200 yards from where you board your skiff.
+Dorado Cua Lodge sits in front of the islands and streams of the vast marshland formed by the Parana and Isoro Rivers and is less than 200 yards from where you board your skiff.
 Thousands of birds are in the area,

 plus some caiman.
-The lodge has four spacious, air-conditioned bedrooms with ensuite baths, local and international cuisine, very good Argentine wines and a four-foot-deep swimming pool.
+The Lodge has four spacious, air-conditioned bedrooms with queen-size beds and private baths.
+Outside, there is a four-foot-deep swimming pool.

-For (two) non-fishing guests a boat and guide are included for wildlife viewing.
-They offer bird hunting and fishing combo trips.
+Non-Angler Activities: For (two) non-fishing guests, a boat and guide are included for wildlife viewing.

-You’ll fly to Buenos Aires, Argentina.
-At the Ezeiza International Airport, an English-speaking member of their staff will greet you.
-He’ll take you to a hotel for day-use in Buenos Aires where you can rest.
-(Depending on your schedule, you can enjoy a few days in Buenos Aires.)
-That evening, he’ll drive you to the Vosa Galvense Bus Terminal in Buenos Aires for the evening bus ride to Corrientes.
-The nine-hour bus ride (434 miles) in on a first-class sleeper bus with meals and drinks included (champagne, wine, coffee, whiskey).
-You’ll arrive at 5:00 a.m. at the San Isidro bus stop 50 kilometers (about 31 miles) before Goya at 5:00 a.m.
-Members of the lodge staff will greet you and drive you in Toyota 4WD double-cab trucks from there to the lodge, a 30-minute drive.
+You’ll fly to the Ezeiza International Airport in Buenos Aires, Argentina.
+You'll be greeted by an English-speaking member of the Lodge staff.
+He’ll take you to a hotel for day-use in Buenos Aires where you can rest a $60.00 fee, and not included in the package.
+At 6:30 p.m., he’ll drive you to the Vosa Galvense Bus Terminal in Buenos Aires for the bus ride to San Isidro.
+The sleeper bus is first-class with meals and drinks on board.
+You’ll arrive at 5:00 a.m. at the San Isidro bus stop 50 kilometers (about 31 miles) before Goya.
+You'll be greeted by members of the Lodge staff.
+They'll drive you in Toyota 4WD double-cab trucks to the Lodge, a 30-minute drive.
 Upon arrival at the Lodge, you'll have breakfast and get ready for a full day of fishing.